Genesis 23: Lessons from Sarah’s Death on Placing Your Hope in Heaven

 Abraham buried Sarah5

 • The dead in Christ will rise first.
 The New Testament reveals that the dead in Christ will rise first: “For the Lord Himself will descend from heaven with a shout, with the voice of the archangel and with the trumpet of God, and the dead in Christ will rise first.”
 (1 Thess.
 4:16).
 Most Jews do not recognize Jesus as the Messiah.
-Yet, one Jewish tradition recognizes that their Messiah will raise people from the dead.
+But one Jewish tradition recognizes that their Messiah will raise people from the dead.
 According to this Jewish tradition, the patriarchs at Machpelah will rise first.
 This same tradition holds that Adam and Eve’s bones are buried in this same cave: “In that hour, [the Messiah] goes up and brings glad tidings to those who sleep in Machpelah, and says to them: ‘Abraham, Isaac and Jacob, rise!
 Enough have you slept!’
 And they reply and say: ‘Who is this who removes the dust over us?’
 And he says to them: ‘I am the Messiah of the LORD.
 Salvation is near, the hour is near.’
 And they answer: ‘It is really so, go and bring the tidings to Adam the first man, so that he should rise first.’
 In that hour they say to Adam the first man: ‘Enough have you slept!’”
 (Pirkei Mashiach, Breit HaMidrash 3:73-74; quoted in First Fruits of Zion, Torah Club, Volume 2, Shadows of the Messiah, Chayei Sarah (2016) p.
 97).
 Before it was called Hebron, the ancient burial city was called “Kiriath-arba” (Gen. 23:2).
 This translates as “city of four”.
 Adam may have been the fourth patriarch symbolized by this name.
 If this Jewish tradition is correct, the patriarchs might have been the first to rise when Jesus descended into the grave (Acts 2:31).
-Or, they will be the first amongst those asleep in Christ to rise with His return.
+Or, they will be the first amongst those asleep in Jesus to rise with His return.
 Like the patriarchs, you also must place your hope in the world to come.
 You should live in this world but not of this world.
 Is your hope in the promises of His Kingdom or in your accomplishments on Earth?

 • Invest in God’s unseen eternal promises.
 Jesus reveals that a true person of faith values his or her investment in the Kingdom of Heaven far beyond any investment on Earth: “The kingdom of heaven is like a treasure hidden in the field, which a man found and hid again; and from joy over it he goes and sells all that he has and buys that field.
 Again, the kingdom of heaven is like a merchant seeking fine pearls, and upon finding one pearl of great value, he went and sold all that he had and bought it.”
 (Matt.
 13:44-46).
 Abraham showed that his investment in heaven exceeded anything on Earth by making only one land purchase, a tomb.
 The Kingdom of Heaven should also be considered your most treasured possession.
 If an accountant were to analyze how you use your time, talent, and treasure, would your investments in the Kingdom of Heaven come anywhere close to your investments on this Earth?
 Many believers should feel convicted by this question.
 If you do, pray for the Spirit to reveal to you how you can better reallocate the use of your time, treasure, and investments to serve Jesus and the Kingdom of Heaven.